 Now, enthusiasm is growing for a medication that can reduce cravings and prevent relapse.
-Called Vivitrol, this drug has been billed as a solution to the opioid crisis.
-The reality is more nuanced, but Vivitrol can be an effective part of a comprehensive opioid treatment plan.
+Called Vivitrol, this drug has been seen as a solution to the opioid crisis.
+The reality is more nuanced, but Vivitrol can be a valuable part of a comprehensive opioid treatment plan.

 Opioid abuse is a condition that is perpetuated by imbalances in brain chemistry and changes to brain neurocircuitry.
-Long-term use of opioids causes the brain’s reward circuitry to adapt to the presence of the drugs (either prescription opioids or heroin).
+Long-term use of opioids causes the brain’s reward circuitry to adapt to the drugs’ presence (either prescription opioids or heroin).
 This means that more and more of the drug is needed to achieve the same effect as previously.
-Additionally, lack of opioid availability triggers a series of withdrawal symptoms.
+Additionally, the lack of opioid availability triggers a series of withdrawal symptoms.

 These withdrawal symptoms are what make opioid abuse so challenging to overcome.
 Furthermore, people addicted to opioids develop powerful drug cravings that can seem impossible to control.
 These cravings and a desire to avoid withdrawal frequently lead to relapse, perpetuating the opioid addiction.

-Vivitrol works as an opioid antagonist, meaning that it works in the opposite way as opioids.
-The drug crosses into the brain and actually clears opioid molecules from brain receptors, blocking the receptor sites.
-This prevents additional opioids from having an effect, as they cannot stimulate receptors in the brain.
+Vivitrol works as an opioid antagonist, meaning that it works oppositely as opioids.
+The drug crosses into the brain and clears opioid molecules from brain receptors, blocking the receptor sites.
+This prevents additional opioids from affecting, as they cannot stimulate receptors in the brain.

 Determining Whether Vivitrol is Right for You

 Vivitrol has enormous potential to improve outcomes in people suffering from opioid abuse.
 Once a person has undergone a successful opioid detox and has been opioid-free for a week, the drug significantly reduces physical cravings.
-This, in turn, lowers risk of relapse.
+This, in turn, lowers the risk of relapse.
 However, Vivitrol is not right for everyone.
-There are two major considerations when determining whether Vivitrol treatment is a good choice for you:
+There are two primary considerations when determining whether Vivitrol treatment is the right choice for you:

 - Have you undergone detox?
 Detoxification clears remaining opioids from the body, ensuring that your system is “clean.”
 This is an essential step before taking Vivitrol.
-The opioid antagonist properties of this drug mean that it will swiftly clear remaining opioids from the receptor sites.
+This drug’s opioid antagonist properties mean that it will swiftly clear remaining opioids from the receptor sites.
 If a person has not undergone a successful detox, this will lead to a swift onset of opioid withdrawal, which can be uncomfortable and even dangerous.

 - Are you committed to being opioid-free?
-People taking Vivitrol must be strongly committed to an opioid-free lifestyle.
-Vivitrol actually helps with this by diminishing cravings.
+People taking Vivitrol must be firmly committed to an opioid-free lifestyle.
+Vivitrol helps with this by diminishing cravings.
 However, you will also have lower opioid tolerance after undergoing detox.
-That means that people taking Vivitrol who resume using opioids may be at higher risk of overdose, particularly if they take the same dose that used to get them high.
+That means that people taking Vivitrol who resume using opioids may be at higher risk of overdose, mainly if they take the same dose to get them high.

 It is important to note that Vivitrol is not a cure for opioid addiction.
-It is, however, one tool that can be used as part of a comprehensive opioid treatment plan to prevent relapse.
+However, it is one tool that can be used as part of a comprehensive opioid treatment plan to prevent relapse.

-Evaluating Vivitrol As a Potential Treatment for Opioid Abuse
+Evaluating Vivitrol as a Potential Treatment for Opioid Cravings

-Waismann Method® of Rapid Detox has successfully used the oral form of Vivitrol (naltrexone hydrochloride; brand name ReVia) for over 21 years.
-In fact, our use of naltrexone is one of the reasons that we have provided one of the most successful opioid detoxification programs in history.
+Waismann Method® of Rapid Detox has successfully used the oral form of Vivitrol (naltrexone hydrochloride; brand name ReVia) for over 22 years.
+The use of naltrexone post opioid detox is one reason why patients remain opioid-free.
 With the Waismann Method Opiate Detox Treatment, patients are admitted to a full-service, accredited hospital to undergo detoxification under medical supervision.
-Furthermore, patients also receive a comprehensive evaluation to create an individualized treatment protocol, which includes administration of naltrexone.
+Furthermore, patients also receive a comprehensive evaluation to create an individualized treatment protocol, which includes the administration of naltrexone.